wp-plugins/smart-donations/readme.txt

 = 1.0.2 =
 * Fixing minor bugs
 = 1.5 =
-* Added currency support, slider range of values and advance style option.
+* Added currency support, slider range of values and advance style option. (thx Philippe) = 1.5.5 =

-== Upgrade Notice ==
+* Added the ability to change the smile stroke and fill color. (thx for the suggestion Ralf) == Upgrade Notice ==
 N/A